msbaek/codetemplate/Writerside/topics/High-Performance-Java-Persistence.md

     comment.setPost(null);
 }
 ```

 - major advantages of using a bidirectional association
     - entity state transitions can be cascaded from the parent entity to its children.
-- In the following example, when persisting the parent Post entity, all the PostComment child entities are persisted as well.
+- In the following example, when persisting the parent Post entity, all the PostComment child entities are persisted as
+  well.

 ```java
 Post post = new Post("First post");
 post.addComment(new PostComment("My first review"));
 post.addComment(new PostComment("My second review"));
 entityManager.persist(post);
 ```

 - ‘When removing a comment from the parent-side collection:
   `post.removeComment(comment1);`
 - ‘The orphan removal attribute instructs Hibernate to generate a delete DML statement on the targeted child entity:
   `DELETE FROM post_comment WHERE id = 2’`

+#### 10.3.2 Unidirectional @OneToMany

+- need for helper methods and the mapping does not feature a mappedBy attribute either.
+- not map to a one-to-many table relationship’
+    - Hibernate uses a separate junction table to manage the association between a parent row and its child records.
+- joining three tables is less efficient than joining just two
+    - Because there are two foreign keys, there need to be two indexes (instead of one), so the index memory footprint
+      increases
+- problems
+    - all junction table rows associated with the parent entity are deleted, and then the remaining in-memory records
+      are added back again
+        - database has way more DML
+- Another problem is related to indexes

+#### 10.3.3 Ordered unidirectional @OneToMany
+- If the collection can store the index of every collection element, the unidirectional @OneToMany relationship may benefit for some element removal operations

+#### 10.3.4 @OneToMany with @JoinColumn
+- With the @JoinColumn, the @OneToMany association controls the child table foreign key, so there is no need for a junction table.
+- Bidirectional @OneToMany with @JoinColumn relationship
+  - The @OneToMany with @JoinColumn association can also be turned into a bidirectional relationship, but it requires instructing the child-side to avoid any insert and update synchronization:
+    ```java
+    @ManyToOne
+    @JoinColumn(name = "post_id", insertable = false, updatable = false)
+    private Post post;
+    ```
+    - The redundant update statements are generated for both the unidirectional and the bidirectional association, so the most efficient foreign key mapping is the @ManyToOne association.

+#### 10.3.5 Unidirectional @OneToMany Set
+- Set을 이용하기 위해 hashCode와 equals 메소드를 구현해야 함
+- To avoid using a secondary table, the @OneToMany mapping can use the @JoinColumn annotation.
+- unidirectional Set is still less efficient than the bidirectional @OneToMany association.

+### 10.4 @ElementCollection

 --- image path 변경